20LitersAdmin/filterbuildscheduler/README.md

 - User.non_builders scope is missing new roles

 ### Should do:
-- Assembly: edit: affects_price_only boolean

 - rails_admin pjax screws up browser back and forward buttons

-- paper inventory should sort
-  - by tech, and traverse up tree for each tech
-  - Alphabetical by UID or name

-- easy-print report for setup crew:
-  - select a single tech (99% its SAM3, once every 18 months it'll be RWHS, MOF or Handpump)
-  - every component and their subs w/ current counts

 - Inventory "undo" button?
 Maybe just for most recent?
 Or just for @inventory.event_based?